R3rumCC/HikeTracker22-13/README.md

 ### Users functions

 - **readUsers()**, returns a list of every user with every field excepted the salt
+- **getUserByEmail(email)**, returns a specific user, with every field excepted the salt, associated with the argument *email*.
+If the *email* hasn't a match it returns a object with a field error: 'NOT found'
 - **addUser(name, lastname, email, password, salt, role, phone_number)**, inserts a user in the database, with the relative arguments.
 The password is already hashed
 - **updateUserRole(email, role)**, updates the user associated with the argument *email* with the argument *role*
 - **deleteUser(email)**, deletes the user associated with the argument *email*